 - Out of budget.

-It’s important that you can recognise something that genuinely disqualifies a lead so that you don’t waste time chasing down prospects that will never close – build a list of these reasons first.
+It’s important that you can recognise something that genuinely disqualifies potential customers so that you don’t waste time chasing down prospects that will never close – build a list of these reasons first.

 But many objections can be managed.
 If the business doesn’t have a concrete objection or is mistaken in their assumptions, you can start to work on convincing them.
 Here are a couple of examples.